lnfernux/lnfernux.github.io/_posts/2023-01-02-MicrosoftSentinel-CostEstimation.md

 | render timechart
 ```

-3. Run a Kusto query to see how much data the solution generated over 7 days (or 30, if you let it run for that long)
+* Run a Kusto query to see how much data the solution generated over 7 days (or 30, if you let it run for that long):

 ```kusto
 Usage